I Can Do That (Indian TV series)

 I Can Do That is an Indian reality television series based on the American show of the same name.
-It was launched on 17 October 2015 and is broadcast on Zee TV.
+It was launched on 17 October 2015 on Zee TV.
 The series is produced by Essel Vision Productions.
 The series is the Indian adaptation of the American television series where participants would be challenged to showcase their skills on various tasks.
 The show is hosted by actor Farhan Akhtar.